kapadiahv/messenging_app/src/tests/README.md

 # Testing Messenging App Using Protractor

 # Description
-These are protractor tests using the jasmine framework.
+These are protractor tests using the jasmine framework to test the UI functionality of my messaging app in an Automated fashoin.

 # Functionality
-login_spec.js
-This will have the log tests

-channel_spec.js
-This will have tests that create a channel as well as post a message to the channel chat

-createUser_spec.js
+The functionalities tested include:
+- Login to the application
+- Create  channel
+- Send a message
+- Validate message sent appears in the chat bubble
+- Create a New User
-Create a new user and login with a the newely created user
+- Login with newely created user

-group_spec.js
-Creates a group chat
-**Note, creating a group chat is crashing the node js server due to some headers not being handled properly by the application.

 # How to Run